 Under the new 2006 Military Commissions Act, coerced testimony is allowed and no one subject to such trials "may invoke Geneva Conventions as a source of rights."

-During a first arraignment before the Military Commission on 4 June 2007 a US military judge dismissed all charges against Khadr due to lack of jurisdiction to try Khadr.
+During a first arraignment before the Military Commission on 4 June 2007 a US military judge dismissed all charges against Khadr due to lack of jurisdiction to try him.

-Khadr will however not be released following this ruling.
-The Bush administration said he might be held as a prisoner until the end of hostilities in the so-called war on international terrorism.
+Khadr was however not released following this ruling.
+The Bush administration said he might be held as a prisoner until the end of hostilities in the so-called war on terror.

 On 29 June 2007 a US military judge declined to revive charges against Khadr.